openwns/documentation/usersGuide/modules/dll/wifimac/experiment5.rst

-The rest of the scenario configuration resembles the setting of the experiment 1: Only one AP and one STA has to be created; this time, the specialized configuration classes should be used for convenience.
+The rest of the scenario configuration resembles the setting of the experiment 1: Only one AP and one STA has to be created; this time, the specialised configuration classes should be used for convenience.

 Other changes to the configuration file are: